HankPPeng/HankPPeng.github.io/content/about.md

 * I learned Matlab and Python to do my research, and I knew about R much.

-* I've been using LATEX for 2 year, but I would combine LATEX with MS Word to write my thesis.
+* I've been using LATEX for 2 years, but I would combine LATEX with MS Word to write my thesis.

 * I love eating food, only delicious food!
 My way to relieve stress is rope skipping.